-Signs of increased substance use disorders (SUD) have already been detected in the wake of COVID-19 and there is significant concern among employers and unions that SUD prevalence could increase among health care workers as a result of the unprecedented demands they are currently facing.
-In addition, health care workers with SUDs may experience barriers to disclosure and treatment, resulting from compounded feelings of stigma and guilt associated with working in a helping profession.
+Signs of increased substance use disorders (SUD) have been detected in the wake of COVID-19 and there is concern among employers and unions that SUD could increase significantly among healthcare workers as a result of the unprecedented demands they are facing.
+In addition, healthcare workers with an SUD may experience barriers to treatment as a result of stigma or guilt associated with working in the health profession.

-The Confidential Virtual Addiction Treatment for Health Care Workers project will help tackle these challenges through access to confidential virtual care and evidence-based treatment options for substance use issues.
+The Confidential Virtual Addiction Treatment for Health Care Workers project helps tackle these challenges through access to confidential virtual care and evidence-based treatment options for substance use issues.

-The platform will have a confidential, digital treatment program powered by an AI companion that engages with individuals.
+A confidential, digital treatment program powered by an AI companion engages with individuals.
 It builds trust and educates users about key evidence-based strategies to reduce the harms associated with problematic use of drugs and alcohol.
-Workers interact using their smartphone for a 15 to 90 days period, depending on their care needs.
+Workers interact with the virtual tool on their smartphone – anytime, anywhere – for 15 to 90 days, depending on their care needs.

-The programming will focus on specific challenges faced by health care workers – an approach that can be adapted for other employee groups in future.
-And being virtual, the support is available anywhere.
+The programming focuses on specific challenges faced by healthcare workers – an approach that can be adapted for other employee groups in the future.

-Stigma and inaccessibility are barriers to SUD treatment.
-This initiative aims to remove those barriers.
 The platform is a non-judgmental, positive space for working proactively on SUD solutions.
-Access is not restricted to only those workers who are on disability leave or experiencing problems at work or at home.
-The treatment program is an opportunity for prevention or early and effective intervention.
-And for workers seeking additional or more intensive care, the platform serves as a connection point to a suite of client-centered options, including pharmacotherapy and specialized counselling.
+The tool is available to workers who are on leave as well as to employees who are seeking guidance on early intervention.
+For workers seeking additional or more intensive care, the platform also serves as a connection point to specialized options, including pharmacotherapy and counselling.

-The project will also measure the impact that an AI companion can have as a form of peer support for substance use disorder, and big data will measure treatment outcomes.
-This research can be applied to the opioid crisis as well by offering new tools and best practices in virtual healthcare.
+In addition, the project team is measuring the effectiveness of an AI companion as a form of peer support for substance use disorder, and big data will measure treatment outcomes.
+This research can be useful as Canada grapples with the opioid crisis and seeks best practices in virtual healthcare.